HomeBUSINESSBizTaxWhat Are High Value Transactions Watched by Income Tax Department?

 As per section 285BA of the Income Tax Act, specified persons are required to furnish the statement of specified financial statements in Form 61A.
 The form is required to be filed before 31st May of the next year for every previous year.
 On receiving the details, the income tax department verifies these with the income tax returns filed by the assessee to check whether the expenditure/transactions reported in the form 61A are justifiable or not.
 If the department does not find it justifiable then it issues a notice to the particular assessee and further takes the necessary action.

-Transactions monitored by Income Tax Department
+Transactions Monitored by Income Tax Department

 A banking company or a cooperative bank is required to provide the details relating to the following transactions along with the specified limits in Form 61A.